 During the season, Pennsylvania Ballet dancers are sometimes given the opportunity to perform in other locations throughout the country and the world.
-Stay tuned to see where to find us outside of Philadelphia this season.
+This season's tours include:

 Pennsylvania Ballet offers a touring component based upon desired repertoire, availability and facility specifications.
 The Company performs evenings of full-length, story ballets to live orchestra as well as modern and traditional smaller repertoire programs to tape.
 Pennsylvania Ballet performs Balanchine-based repertoire and is committed to the vitality of the art form by presenting new work from leading contemporary choreographers.